clingon

 Let's break things down a bit and explain what we just did.

-We've defined two options -- one of :COUNTER
+We've defined two options -- one of :COUNTER kind and another one,

-kind.
+which is of :STRING kind.
 Each option specifies a short and long

 name, along with a description of what the option is meant for.

-Another important thing we did is to specify a :KEY
+Another important thing we did is to specify a :KEY for our options.

 This is the key which we will later use in order to get the value

-associated with our option, when we use CLINGON:GETOPT
+associated with our option, when we use CLINGON:GETOPT.

-And we have also defined that our --user
+And we have also defined that our --user option can be initialized

 via environment variables.
 We can specify multiple environment variables,